phpDocumentor/fig-standards/proposed/phpdoc.md

     of the same class but also the same instance.

     This type is often used as return value for methods implementing the [Fluent Interface][FLUENT] design pattern.

+## Appendix B. Differences Compared With The De-facto PHPDoc Standard

+ 1. De-facto standard PHPDoc used e.g. `@param string $names,...` to indicate variable number of parameters - in PSR PHPDoc we use `@param ... string $names` to better align with the syntax used in most languages.

 [RFC2119]:      https://tools.ietf.org/html/rfc2119
 [RFC5234]:      https://tools.ietf.org/html/rfc5234